lgov/MockHTTPinC/docs/apidocs.md

-Options specific to HTTPS servers
+Options specific to HTTPS servers:

 * `WithCertificateKeyFile(path)`: Path of the PEM-encoded private key file for the server certificate.